-No, it is a combination of two existing programs offered by the Department of Human Factors & Systems.
-The five-year MS in Human Factors (MSHF) degree program combines the BS in Human Factors Psychology (BSHFP) with the MS in Human Factors & Systems (MSHFS).
+No, it is a combination of two existing programs offered by the Department of Human Factors and Behavioral Neurobiology.
+The five-year M.S. in Human Factors (MSHF) degree program combines the BS in Human Factors Psychology (BSHFP) with the M.S. in Human Factors (MSHF).

 HFS 500 Systems Concepts will be taken during the student's last semester as an undergraduate as an Bachelor of Science in Human Factors Psychology elective.
 HFS 600 Human Factors in Systems (an introductory class) will be eliminated because the class assumes students enter with little or no human factors education at the undergraduate level.
 The five-year students will have completed a Bachelor of Science in Human Factors Psychology with exceptional grades and thus can be assumed to already have that background.

 There are no special admission requirements for the five-year program.
 The standard undergraduate admission requirements for the Bachelor of Science in Human Factors Psychology students will be applied, so any undergraduate Human Factors Psychology major is allowed to select this degree program as long as they meet the degree requirements.
 However, the five-year degree program requires certain eligibility (see below).